 The Center was founded in 1994 as the Child Welfare Partnership (CWP).
-This partnership continues today, as a collaboration with the Oregon Department of Human Services (DHS) that offers training, research and social work education to improve Oregon's child welfare system.
+This partnership continues today, as a collaboration with the Oregon Department of Human Services (DHS) offering training, research and social work education to improve Oregon's child welfare system.
 The CWP training program, located in Salem, prepares all new child welfare workers, supervisors, caregivers, and advanced staff using state of the art adult education approaches (including a simulation lab).
 All offerings are evaluated for quality assurance and measurement of impact.
 The Child Welfare Partnership's Education Program (CWEP) provides financial support and customized professional education for bachelor and master's level social work students committed to careers in child welfare and includes an evaluation of program impact.
 This program includes the Culturally Responsive Leaders program, designed to prepare child welfare leaders to serve the growing diversity of child welfare clients.
-The Child Welfare Partnership's Research team studies the impact of an evolving range of family engagement practices in child welfare, and conducts independently funded research and evaluation to support child welfare reform in partnership with Oregon Child Welfare.

 The Center’s System of Care Institute (SOCI) offers training, technical assistance and consultation using a community based, culturally responsive and family and youth-driven care lens.
 Currently SOCI is supporting the full implementation of Wraparound and System of Care across the state of Oregon and focusing on cross-system collaboration.
 The System of Care Institute also works in other states and tribes as requested, to promote System of Care, improvement of child-serving systems, and sustainable workforce development.

 The Center’s Early Childhood and Family Support Research Team works on a robust research agenda related to early childhood, child abuse prevention, family support and child welfare.
 This team provides program evaluation and community capacity building research across Oregon and nationally to promote family engagement, and advance best practices in early childhood support and education.
+The mission of this team is to engage in equity-driven research, evaluation, and consultation to promote social justice for children, youth, families and communities.
 A full menu of research projects is available on the CCF website.